NICUB-Open-Source-Community/Code-of-Conduct/README.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [admin](nicubhub@gmail.com).
-All complaints will be reviewed and investigated, resulting in a response deemed necessary and appropriate to the circumstances.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at admin -> nicubhub@gmail.com.
+All complaints will be reviewed and investigated, resulting in a necessary and appropriate response to the circumstances.
 The project team is obligated to maintain confidentiality concerning the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.